Lending library: Social libraries

 Social libraries peaked in significance by the mid-nineteenth century, and all their many forms have been the object of intense research in North America and Europe.
 Davis and Tucker explain that:

 "The term social library has come to signify the kind of library that generally provided a circulating collection of materials and frequently a reading room for the use of any persons meeting the established criteria, which usually involved a fee or subscription, or a payment to become a joint owner or stockholder, of the library".

 These libraries were often referred to as "public libraries" during the nineteenth century.
 This appellation over time came to describe tax-supported, publicly administered libraries open to all regardless of class, race or age for free on an equal basis, at least in theory.
 It is understandable that the nomenclature of libraries is varied among patrons, employees and historians, who have had the difficult task of defining and separating the various types of libraries into manageable classifications.

 Hidden libraries

 It is impossible to cover all types of libraries throughout all stages of history and classify or define them to the satisfaction of all, but the variety and evolution of libraries needs to be explored further.
 Hidden libraries is a widespread description of libraries in any place from prisoner-of-war camps, military installations, motels, hotels, inns, the home, alternative communities, pubs, restaurants, laundrettes, holiday camps, coffee houses, community centres, in accommodations and facilities for workers and servants, lighthouse and seamen's establishments, prisons and asylums and is not complete.
 Libraries connected to transportation also abound from airliners, railways, tramcars, buses, various ships, and way stations.

+The Tabard Inn Library exchange stations were part of a commercial lending library system, where exchange stations could be set up in any location from retail establishments, offices, and private homes.